 And after looking at data from over 400,000 people nationwide, researchers found that those who consumed four or more cups of green tea had a 22 percent lower risk of death from any cause than non-green tea drinkers.
 (9)

-A comprehensive study found that people who drank green tea had a lower risk of liver cancer which is one of the most common of cancer in modern times.
-The downward trend was most obvious when the consumption of green tea increased up to about 4 cups/day.
+A comprehensive study found that people who drank green tea had a lower risk of liver cancer which is one of the most common cancers in modern times.
+The downward trend was most obvious when the consumption of green tea increased to about 4 cups/day.
 The results showed that increasing green tea intake may have a preventive effect against liver cancer.
 (13)

 This can be especially helpful for people who do not drink fluoridated water or use fluoride dental products.
 According to studies, daily consumption of tea containing fluoride reduces cavities by 25%.
 For best results, combine it with a proper brushing and flossing routine.

 Green tea contains polyphenols, which are plant compounds that act as antioxidants in your body.
 Antioxidants are important for immune system health.
 Antioxidants help keep your resistance up against diseases such as colds and flu.
 Green tea is beneficial in this aspect.
 (16)

 Researchers at Kyoto University in Japan found that green tea can also boost immunity by reducing oxidative stress in a cell—in other words, it fights off free radicals that damage cells and lead to illness.
 (17) Additionally, since green tea is naturally caffeinated, it helps you stay alert throughout your day while boosting energy levels.